Elitro/Webpage/src/blog/webpack/webpack-build.md

 ```
 We can see the addition of a new command `--watch`.
 This command automatically recompiles our build everytime it detects the files has been changed.

+In order to run these commands just type `npm run <command>`, this would translate into `npm run build` if we want to build our project.

 ### Plugins

 After having the basic build process set up and working i started adding optimization steps to add more functionalities to the project.